KATE HOWE: PORTFOLIO

 ‘The Templum’

-Kate Howe and Jessica Mardon.
-2023, kraft paper, stitching, gold leaf, dust from the cave of the Oracle at Delphi, 15 minute immersive sound piece, 15 minutes of silence.
+Kate Howe, 2023, kraft paper, stitching, gold leaf, dust from the cave of the Oracle at Delphi, 15 minute immersive sound piece, 15 minutes of silence.
 Site for silent hours, readings, performances, dis- cussions, talks and transformations.
 Variable dimensions, site-specific installation for the Wild Parlour: Alternative Airport at RuptureXIBIT, London.
 Hands: Olivia England, Sally Minns, Sadie Wight, Tom Wight, Sylvia Flateau, Flo McCarthy, Leon Watts.

 ‘The Templum’ is a site-specific installation as part of the Wild Parlour Philosophy Collectives group show Alternative Airport at RuptureXIBIT, May 2023.
 The show featured the work of recent graduates and current students of the Royal College of Art.
 The Wild Parlour Philosophy Collective is led by painter and writer Jonathan Miles (PhD advisor at RCA).
 ‘The Templum’ functioned as a site for performance, spoken word and sound work throughout the show.
 Templum PDF Catalogue linked here.